 The small town had been divided into four groups once the curse broke.
 Those scared of Regina, keeping their heads down, mouths shut and hoping they could be spared from anymore drama if they just blended into the background.
 Such were the timid wallflowers like Ashley and her family, as well as Michael Tillman with his children, among others.

 The final member of the group was someone Regina had never expected, having been the person the curse inadvertently royally screwed over the most.
 Emma Swan did everything possible to make sure Regina was safe, keeping her word during the town meeting and arresting anyone who was breaking the law to make her life miserable.
 Regina had been sure that what the Sheriff had said were empty promises meant to keep everyone in their place, but she kept good on her word, surprising Regina.
-She had even offered and insisted Regina stay over with them while the house was renovated, also for protection, and now shared an apartment with Emma and Henry.
+She had even offered and insisted Regina stay over with her and Henry while the house was renovated as well as for protection, and she now shared an apartment with Emma and Henry.
 Thankfully Emma no longer lived with Mary Margaret, so Regina didn't have that much trouble fitting in to the new home.
-She also got to see Henry on a regular basis, without having to set up some kind of visiting schedule with Emma, though she was sure that would eventually surface once her house was fully repaired.
+She also got to see Henry on a daily basis, without having to set up some kind of visiting schedule with Emma, though she was sure that would eventually surface once her house was fully repaired.
 If Regina had to be entirely honest, she was glad for the current arrangement, and knew that no one would dare to attack her with the Sheriff around, not that she'd admit it out loud...ever.
-However, she was sure that Emma's involvement was solely because of Henry's insistence, probably having given her a rousing speech on her role as the Savior and Sheriff to a small town.
+However, she was sure that Emma's involvement was solely because of Henry's insistence, probably having given her a rousing speech on her role as the Savior of their fairytale community, and Sheriff to a small town.

 Speaking of whom, Henry had just burst into her office, Emma trailing behind quietly, giving a nod to Regina as Henry launched into telling his adopted mother his many adventures in school.
-The two had decided, with Henry's best interests in mind, that Henry should be accompanied around town to avoid anyone trying to hurt him to get to Regina, and although she knew that Granny and some of the tamer haters would never hurt Henry, some of the angrier parts of group Vitriol - as Emma had taken to affectionately name - which mainly consisted of DA Spencer and his old cronies, weren't above chucking a watermelon at Regina's passing car, nearly breaking the glass where Henry was riding in the front.
+The two had decided, with Henry's best interests in mind, that Henry should be accompanied around town in order to avoid anyone trying to hurt him to get to Regina, and although she knew that Granny and some of the tamer haters would never hurt Henry, some of the angrier parts of group Vitriol - as Emma had taken to affectionately name them - which mainly consisted of DA Spencer and his old cronies, weren't above such things.
+That had been evident when they one day chucked a watermelon at Regina's passing car, nearly breaking the glass where Henry was riding in the front.
 Since that moment, Emma, Regina, or Mary Margaret while in school, kept an eye on him, the latter only doing it as a favour to Emma.

 The town was in chaos, and no one knew what to do.